nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Know if I Have a Traffic Ticket in Nebraska?

+Interested drivers may also obtain their driving record from the DMV.
+A typical driving record contains your driving history, including crash reports, DUIs, citation history, etc. Typically, the requester is required to provide the driver’s date of birth, license number, and other required information.
+The payment of the fee necessary validates a request, or the order may not be processed.
 The DMV processes online requests on this web page.
-In-person and mail driving record requests are made by visiting the closest MVD office in Nebraska.
-The Motor Vehicle Division maintains a directory of all local offices on the state DMV website.
+However, in-person and mail driving record requests are made by visiting the closest MVD office in Nebraska.
+The Motor Vehicle Division maintains a directory of the state’s local offices on the DMV website.
 Likewise, independent service providers allow interested parties to know any traffic ticket’s status on a driver’s record.
 This option is especially useful when searching for multiple traffic tickets in different jurisdictions.

 How Can I Find a Lost Traffic Ticket in Nebraska?